 - Turn off stove.
 Dish into a serving bowl.

-Please remember to check back in a couple of days for my Nasi Lemak Bungkus recipe.
+Love Nasi Lemak?
+Do check out my Nasi Lemak Bungkus recipe.
 You don’t want to miss it.